-Number Recommendation arrangements The CCQAL Enforcement Unit is moving towards adopting a more proactive, risk-based approach to unlicensed child care providers. თ The Ministry of Education should direct enforcement staff to conduct media and Internet searches to identify potential illegal unlicensed child care arrangements for inspection and to conduct inspections when their own observations or research identifies potentially illegal child care arrangements.
+Numper Recommendation The state of the s arrangements The CCQAL Enforcement Unit is moving towards adopting a more proactive, risk-based approach to unlicensed child care providers.
+The Ministry of Education should direct enforcement staff to conduct media and Internet searches to identify potential illegal unlicensed child care arrangements for inspection and to conduct inspections when their own observations or research identifies potentially illegal child care arrangements.
 The ministry is adopting a more proactive approach to information about unlicensed child care providers.
 The risk based approach to proactive enforcement will include the tactical use of media and internet, when appropriate, to identify unlicensed child care providers who may be providing care to more than five children without a licence.
 The ministry has clarified in the Internal Directive that, where the ministry learns, observes, or is provided with, any information about an unlicensed child care provider who may be providing care to more than five children, the ministry follows up on this information with a site visit using the standard follow-up procedure.
-0 The Ministry of Education should adopt pre-emptive investigative techniques, such as "the secret shopper" method, and train its staff to encourage active enforcement of the Day Nurseries Act and any successor legislation. process was distributed to all Early Years Division staff and other relevant ministry partners.
-The ministry is moving towards adopting a more proactive, risk-based approach to unlicensed child care providers.
+An internal process was developed for reporting and referring information about potentially noncompliant unlicensed child care providers to Enforcement Unit staff.
+Information about the referral 10 The Ministry of Education should adopt pre-emptive investigative techniques, such as "the secret shopper" method, and train its staff to encourage active enforcement of the Day Nurseries Act and any successor legislation.
+Enforcement staff will incorporate pre-emptive investigative techniques in order to unlicensed child active moving towards adopting a more proactive, risk-based approach to unlicensed child care providers.
 Enforcement staff will incorporate pre-emptive investigative techniques in order to encourage the active enforcement of the DNA and any successor legislation that may be passed.
 The staff of the new dedicated enforcement unit will be trained on how to effectively use these techniques once recruited.
 The Ministry of Education should provide additional direction to staff conducting complaint intake to ensure that both names and addresses relating to complaints are searched and recorded on complaint intake forms, along with information about past contraventions, enforcement The Internal Directive includes the direction that CCQAL staff are to search available ministry records by the provider name and site address, to identify relevant historical information about an unlicensed child care provider after a new complaint is received.
 The ministry will reinforce this requirement through training.